TiangSoonYong/tp/docs/team/yyingg-243.md

 and it aims to provide a fun and replayable experience!

 # Summary of Contributions
-## Code contributed
 Code contributed: [Code contributed](https://nus-cs2113-ay2425s2.github.io/tp-dashboard/?search=yyingg-243&breakdown=true)

 ## Enhancements implemented
 1. Roll dice
   - Implemented the roll dice feature using Java's random library to simulate dice roll.
-  - Dice outcome is important in determining bonus points used during attack and defend action.
+  - Dice outcome is important in determining bonus points in game.
-  - Rolling dice is crucial to the turn-based mechanics of the game by introducing randomness into the game.
+  - Rolling dice is crucial to the turn-based mechanics by introducing randomness into the game.

 2. Damage calculation logic
   - Refactored the attack logic to separate damage calculation into its own method.